Passport Card: How to Apply and Get a U.S. Passport Card

 The passport card requirements are the same as applying for a new passport.
 Follow the instruction below:

 Additionally, you will need to submit an appropriate passport photo for inclusion on your card.
-This will need to be a two-inch by a two-inch photo of the front of your head that accurately represents how you will look during your upcoming trip.
+This will need to be a two-inch by two-inch photo of the front of your head that accurately represents how you will look during your upcoming trip.

 You will need to pay the appropriate passport card fees (typically $30 application + $35 acceptance fee for an adult passport card) but this ultimately will vary depending on the situation and needs.

-The standard processing time can take between two weeks and four weeks, and one to two weeks to expedite a passport card depending on several factors, including the time of year that you apply.
+The standard processing time can take between two weeks and four weeks and one to two weeks to expedite a passport card, depending on several factors, including the time of year that you apply.

-A card is valid for ten years for an adult and 5 years for a child.
+A card is valid for ten years for an adult and five years for a child.
 Usually, the time frame is the same as a routine passport book 4 – 6 weeks to get your new card.

 Step 1: Fill out the Application Form